 It’s comparable to the global warming epidemic, (though global warming is admittedly, much worse).
 Our vital online resources and communities are polluted, just like our environment.
 Similar to the heavily documented rise in sea level and increasing amounts of deforestation, networks are flooded with infected computers, destructive software, and harmful viruses.

 Much like global warming, these factors only contribute to a toxic environment that helps attackers launch harmful DDoS attacks.
-The continued counterproductive actions and tendency to turn a blind eye to DDoS attacks, is also the same as global warming.
-Even with overwhelming evidence of global warming, just like overwhelming amount of DDoS attacks, there are still people who prioritize wealth, shareholders, and corporate politics over public safety and wellness.
+The continued counterproductive actions and tendency to turn a blind eye to DDoS attacks are also the same as global warming.
+Even with overwhelming evidence of global warming, just like an overwhelming amount of DDoS attacks, there are still people who prioritize wealth, shareholders, and corporate politics over public safety and wellness.